Connect to Turbot Pipes from Metabase

 Here's one way to launch Metabase.

-With Metabase up and running, point a browser at port 3000, select Postgres
+docker run -d -p 3000:3000 --name metabase metabase/metabaseWith Metabase up and running, point a browser at port 3000, select Postgres as

 the database type, and enter your Turbot Pipes connection info.

-, turn off both Unfold JSON Columns
+Under Advanced Options, turn off both Unfold JSON Columns and

-Rerun queries for simple explorations
+Rerun queries for simple explorations.

 Then browse to the Turbot Pipes database where you'll see a card for each installed plugin.
 Note that even with those two options off, it will take some time for Metabase to do its initial sync, especially for a plugin like AWS plugin that provides hundreds of tables.